leifos-gmbh/ILIAS/components/ILIAS/MetaData/ROADMAP.md

 `null` as a return type should be replaced by proper null objects.
 A good starting point might be `Tags` from `Dictionaries`.

+### Change default behavior for copyright

+Currently, all objects without an entry for copyright in `il_meta_rights` are treated like having the default copyright.
+This special behavior has to be implemented in a variety of places (xml generation, copyright API, database search, ...), and makes supporting filtering for the default copyright in Lucene-search prohibitively complicated.

+Requiring default copyright in new LOM sets would alleviate these problems, but would also mean more redundant information in the MetaData tables.
+It should be investigated how to progress here.

 ### Stricter formatting of 'format' and 'entity'

 The fields technical>format and the various entities should conform